Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 The effects of Viagra last for around 4 hours.
 The body quickly absorbs Viagra when taken orally.

-The concentration of the medicine in the blood reaches its peak within 30 to 120 minutes.
+The concentration of the medicine in the blood reaches its peak within 30 to 120 minutes of ingestion.
 You may start feeling the effects of Viagra within this duration.

-After 4 hours of taking the drug, the effects start wearing off.
+After 4 hours of taking medicine, the effects start wearing off.
 It may be better to take Viagra one hour before you plan to have sex.

 Viagra side effects